alexmerrill/cdil-summer2017/outlines/day-1.md

 GitHub in Education:
 - Kris Shaffer, ["Push, Pull, Fork: GitHub for Academics"](http://www.digitalpedagogylab.com/hybridped/push-pull-fork-github-for-academics/), *Digital Pedagogy Lab* (2013).
 - Alexey Zagalsky, ["Why you should use GitHub: Lessons for the classroom and newsroom"](http://www.storybench.org/use-github-lessons-classroom-newsroom/), *Storybench* (2015).
-- Evan's [Git for Collaboration](https://evanwill.github.io/_drafts/notes/git-collaboration.html), [Get Git](https://uidaholib.github.io/get-git/), and [go-go gh-pages](https://evanwill.github.io/go-go-ghpages/). (happy to do these workshops with a class)
+- Evan's [Git for Collaboration](https://evanwill.github.io/_drafts/notes/git-collaboration.html), [Get Git](https://uidaholib.github.io/get-git/), and [go-go gh-pages](https://evanwill.github.io/go-go-ghpages/). (happy to do a version of these workshops with students)

 Markdown for writing:
 - Dennis Tenen and Grant Wythoff, [Sustainable Authorship in Plain Text using Pandoc and Markdown](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown), *Programming Historian* (2014). ([Pandoc](http://pandoc.org/installing.html) coverts `.md` to other formats such as PDF or .docx)